outscale/terraform-provider-outscale/website/docs/index.html.markdown

 ---
 layout: "outscale"
-page_title: "Provider: OUTSCALE"
+page_title: "Provider: 3DS OUTSCALE"
 sidebar_current: "docs-outscale-index"
 description: |-
-  The Outscale Services provider is used to interact with the many resources supported by Outscale.
+  The 3DS OUTSCALE Services provider is used to interact with the many resources supported by 3DS OUTSCALE.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# Outscale Provider
+# 3DS OUTSCALE Provider

-The Outscale provider is used to interact with the many resources supported by Outscale.
+The 3DS OUTSCALE provider is used to interact with the many resources supported by Outscale.
 The provider needs to be configured with the proper credentials before it can be used.